ENIACx64/ipk-projekt1/Readme.md

 While the server is online, it can be interacted with via _curl_ or _wget_ commands or, if needed, directly from web browser.
 Examples will be shown in the next few sections.

+## Examples

+All of the examples will be using _localhost_ as the server address because the client will be the same machine as the server.
+Port number 12345 will be used.

 ### Using _curl_

 This is an example of using _curl_ to communicate with the server.